Summertime overview

 Over the coming weeks and months, I will share photos, videos and commentary about different aspects of the project, from raspberries to tree houses and their inhabitants to a life size Baltimore Oriole.

 I know that you like to see my fingers in action, so I took videos of different parts of the process.
 Sometimes I weeded the garden and stitched on the same day, so I hope that my dirty fingernails aren’t too distracting!
 Here are 2 previews of making the bird’s beak and sewing raspberries.
 There’s lots more to show, so stay tuned!
+If you want to receive email notices when I publish new posts, please subscribe to this blog using the form below.

-To keep up with new posts, please subscribe to this blog Your contact info will not be sold or shared.
-If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram.
+To keep up with new posts, please subscribe to this blog.
+Your contact info will not be sold or shared.
+If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook, Instagram and BlueSky.

 6 thoughts on “Summertime overview